Grants

 -

-Applications accepted and reviewed quarterly; next deadline is October 15
+Applications accepted and reviewed quarterly

 -

-Grants to support local organizations that meet the unique needs of the communities where Walmart operates, including Walmart stores, Sam’s Clubs, and Distribution Centers.
+Grants to support local organizations that meet the unique needs of communities where Walmart operates, including Walmart stores, Sam's Clubs, and Distribution Centers.

 -